sergeiown/questionnaire/README.md

 - Textual display of the survey progress;
 - Visual design and sequence of questions in accordance with the administrator's preferences;
 - Notification of completion of the survey;
-- Prevent multiple surveys from being taken from the same device.
+- Prevent multiple surveys from being conducted from a single device (five-minute limit).

 **The version with the Ukrainian interface is currently available.
 The development of an English-language interface is planned.**